Marceline Orbes: Later years

 As Marceline performed before the film era, despite the many contemporary reports of his world fame, there is a lack of documentary evidence of his performances.
 A 1915 Thanhouser Company film short titled The Mishaps of Marceline is lost aside from a few still frames of the clown.

+In popular fiction

+Rod Rogers has a very short role as Marceline in the 1952 film Million Dollar Mermaid.